How does this medication work? What will it do for me?

 Who should NOT take this medication?

-Do not give this medication to your child if he or she is allergic to guanfacine or any ingredients of the medication.
+Do not give this medication to your child if they are allergic to guanfacine or any ingredients of the medication.

 This medication is not intended to be used by children less than 6 years old or adults over the age of 17 years.